-I am writing to express my strong objection to the proposed housing development on Brooklands Farm.

-First and foremost, Brooklands Farm is a precious green field site, in a rural area with irreplaceable good quality agricultural land offering a vital sanctuary for wildlife and contributing to the overall ecological balance of our community.
+I am writing to express my very strong objection to the proposed housing development on Brooklands Farm.
+Brooklands Farm is a precious green field site, in a rural area with irreplaceable good quality agricultural land offering a vital sanctuary for wildlife and contributing to the overall ecological balance of our community.

-- 1) The scale of development in this area is unsustainable.
-It lacks the infrastructure. - 2) The site lies outside of the town boundary on good quality agricultural land and will result in the unacceptable loss of open green space.
-It is Rural, not Urban, and should remain as such. - 3) There would be a deterioration of irreplaceable habitats including ancient hedgerows and the Swalecliffe Brook.
-The significant impact the development would have on the local wildlife and their natural habitats is of grave concern.
+- -Importantly The scale of development in this area is unsustainable as it lacks the infrastructure.. - -The site is outside of the town boundary on good quality agricultural land and will result in the unacceptable loss of open green space.
+It is Rural, not Urban, and should not be changed - -There would be a loss of habitats including ancient hedgerows and the Swalecliffe Brook.
+The impact the development would have on the local wildlife and their natural habitats is of grave concern.
 Birds of prey, sparrow hawks & buzzards etc, use the hedgerows for hunting.
-Bats are seen regularly across the fields, as is the albino squirrel.
-An abundance of birds use the hedgerows for nesting.
+Bats are seen across the fields, as birds are using the hedgerows for nesting.
 We have regular sightings of woodpeckers, greenfinches, wagtails, goldfinches, and all the usual wild birds.
-There are many slow worms on the site and hazel dormice.

 The destruction of this green space would result in the loss of biodiversity and disrupt the delicate ecosystem that currently thrives in the area.
 Preserving such natural habitats is essential for maintaining a sustainable environment and ensuring the well-being of future generations.

-4) Flooding.
+-Flooding.

 Brooklands Farm's green fields currently act as natural drainage, absorbing excess rainwater during heavy rainfall and reducing the likelihood of severe flooding.
-The replacement of these fields with impermeable surfaces such as buildings and roads would disrupt the natural drainage system and potentially exacerbate flooding issues, placing both existing and future residents at risk.
+The replacement of these fields with impermeable surfaces such as buildings and roads would disrupt the natural drainage system and potentially exacerbate flooding issues, placing the existing and future residents at risk.
 The fields are London clay which is highly susceptible to volumetric changes depending upon its moisture content.
 During exceptionally dry periods or where the moisture is extracted by tree root activity, the clay can become desiccated and shrink in volume, and conversely swell again when the moisture content is restored.

-This can lead to many problems near the ground surface, including structural movement and fracturing of buildings, fractured sewers and service pipes/ducts and uneven and damaged road surfaces and pavings.
+This can lead to many problems on ground surface, structural movement and fracturing of buildings, fractured sewers and service pipes/ducts and uneven and damaged road surfaces and pavings.
 Such damage is recognised to be covered by the interpretation of subsidence in buildings insurance policies, and the periods of dry weather in 1976/77 and 1988/92, in particular, led to a host of insurance claims.
 As a result, many insurance companies have now increased the cost of premiums for buildings located in the most susceptible areas where damage occurred, where the clay is close to the surface.

-5) Sewage.
+-Sewage.

-Brooklands Farm is situated in an area that already faces challenges with flooding & sewage.
-The increased strain on the existing system due to the additional housing could lead to overflows, pollution of water sources (the Swalecliffe Brook also), and a decline in water quality.
+Brooklands Farm is situated in an area that already faces immense challenges with flooding & sewage.
+The increased strain on the existing system due to the additional housing would lead to overflows, pollution of water sources (the Swalecliffe Brook also), and a decline in water quality.